AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 ### Design Principles
 **Delegate Advanced Technology Tasks to Cloud Vendor**
 - Ex.
 Storage (S3), Media Transcoding (Elastic Transcoder), Machine Learning (SageMaker, Lex, Rekognition, etc.) and more, are all managed services
-- Development teams don't need to learn about hosting and running these technologies on servers
+- Dev teams don't need to learn about hosting and running these technologies on servers
   - Can focus on product development

 **Use Serverless Architectures**